Gior-gio/tt_um_Onchip_VCO/docs/info.md

 ## How it works

 The circuit is an 11-stage ring oscillator voltage-controlled oscillator (RVCO).
-The basic oscillating stage consists of current-starved inverters controlled by an external input, Vctrn.
-Additionally, there is a Vrst pulse input that runs or stops the oscillator when it receives a low or high value.
+The basic oscillating stage consists of current-starved inverters controlled by an external input, VCTRN.
+Additionally, there is a VRST pulse input that runs or stops the oscillator when it receives a low or high value.
 One of its phases is buffered and connected as an output.

 The submission includes two oscillators.
-The first three analog pins are associated with the first oscillator in the following order: VRST, VCTRL, and OUT.
+The first three analog pins are associated with the first oscillator in the following order: OUT, VCTRN, and VRST.
 The other three are associated with the second oscillator in the same order.

 ## How to test